liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 ``bin/buildout install styleguide`` to build the style guide to ``docs/styleguide/``.

-All variables, widgets, base objects, states, and modifiers must be documented (including HTML examples).
-Variables and mixins also need documentation and examples.
+All variables, components, base styles, states, and modifiers must be documented (including HTML examples).
+Variables also need documentation and examples.
 As these do not expose selectors which could be used in examples it might be necessary to create ``styleguide-*``-classes.
-Layout and adjustments must have some kind of documentation though it might be hard to give HTML examples for those.

 Common Terminology Considerations
 +++++++++++++++++++++++++++++++++